Categories

 Magazines

 Books aren’t the only place you can look for colorful pictures and photographs; magazines are a great resource.
 Most back issues of magazines can be checked out at branch locations.
-There is a large number of magazines available for viewing and downloading online through Flipster and OverDrive Magazines.
+There is a large number of magazines available for viewing and downloading online through OverDrive Magazines.

 Reading aloud together, looking at books and pictures together can provide not only connection with your loved one, but a respite for both of you while caring for a loved one with dementia.